luckybeulla/css_338/xss.md

 1. Initial cookies for cs338.jeffondich.com - their names and values

-   ***Yes, there is a cookie for the domain http://cs338.jeffondich.com/fdf/***
+   ***Yes, there is a cookie for the domain cs338.jeffondich.com/fdf/***
    * name: theme, value: default

-3. Do cookies change with the theme?
+2. Do cookies change with the theme?

+  ***The value of the present cookie changes with the theme.
+For example, when I changed the theme to blue, the value associated with the theme cookie changed from default to blue***

+3.

 4.

-Using the "Theme" menu on the FDF page, change your theme to red or blue.
-Look at your cookies for cs338.jeffondich.com again.
-Did they change?
+5.

 Do the previous two steps (examining cookies and changing the theme) using Burpsuite.
 What "Cookie:" and "Set-Cookie:" HTTP headers do you see?
 Do you see the same cookie values as you did with the Inspector?